How to Calculate Warehouse Space and Storage Capacity

 1. Calculate the complete square footage of your warehouse.
 Let’s say it’s 100,000 square feet.

-2. Subtract the total square footage of space that is used for non-storage purposes.
+2. Subtract the total average square footage of warehouse space used for non-storage purposes.
 This should include any office space, bathrooms, loading areas and other space where you cannot store goods.
 Let’s say that calculation comes out to 20,000 square feet.
 So, your warehouse has 80,000 square feet of usable space.

 3. Determine your building’s clear height, which is the distance from the floor to an overhead object.
 For most buildings, this would be the distance from the floor to the facility’s steel shell, but it could also be the distance from the floor to the lowest-hanging overhead objects, such as lighting or equipment.
 Your building’s clear height will impact your usable space because it dictates how high up you can store items.